geraldochiquemba2/MbongoApp/replit.md

 - Investment opportunity email with customizable title, description, type, return rate, and link
 - Professional HTML emails with Mbongo branding and responsive design

-**Integration Note**: Using Brevo (ex-Sendinblue) for email sending with manual API key configuration stored in secrets.
-Brevo free tier allows 300 emails/day without domain verification, making it ideal for development and small-scale production use.
+**Integration Note**: Using Resend for email sending with manual API key configuration stored in secrets.
+Resend free tier allows 3,000 emails/month (100 emails/day) without domain verification, making it ideal for development and small-scale production use.
+Migrated from Brevo in October 2025 due to account activation requirements.

 **Free Tier Limits**:
 - 750 hours/month (sufficient for 24/7 with keep-alive)